Welcome Service Tirol

 Renting and buying

-The Tyrol, and especially Innsbruck – with the districts of Innsbruck City and Innsbruck Land – and Kitzbühel are among the most expensive residential areas in Austria.
-There are several reasons for this: the high level of demand due to the excellent quality of life and investment security in the region, the limited availability of land for housing development due to the topography of the Tyrol, which hampers expansion not only in Innsbruck, and also the extremely large number of students in Innsbruck (almost a quarter of the city’s total population).
+Tyrol, and especially the city of Innsbruck and the districts of Innsbruck City, Innsbruck Land and Kitzbühel, are among the most expensive residential areas in Austria.
+There are many reasons for this: the high demand due to the excellent quality of life in the region, the limited availability of settlement space due to the topography of Tyrol, which not only makes it difficult to expand the city of Innsbruck, as well as the high proportion of students (almost a quarter of Innsbruck's total population).